pro-verstka/moonkake-react/README.md

 # Moonkake

-Start template for React projects
+Start template for React projects based on FSD